Finnoy Travel - Travel Stories and Reviews

 Tallinn - Southern Neighbour of Helsinki

 It isn't easy to find anyone living in Helsinki who would not have visited Tallinn multiple times.
 Having a day trip from Helsinki to Tallinn is a common way to relax during a hectic work life.
 Travelling from Helsinki to Tallinn is also inexpensive.
 The price level in Tallinn is lower than in Helsinki.
 With a small budget, you can have a fabulous day in Tallinn.
-And if a day in Tallinn is not enough, Tallinn has many hotels for budget travellers and for those who prefer to stay in a 5-star luxury hotel.
+And if a day in Tallinn is not enough, Tallinn has many hotels for budget travellers and those who prefer to stay in a 5-star luxury hotel.

 The Estonian capital was not always called Tallinn.
 Before 1918, when Estonia gained independence, it was named Reval, which is believed to be of German origin.
-It is special to note that Estonia was occupied by German forces from 1941 to 1944.
+It is extraordinary to note that Estonia was occupied by German forces from 1941 to 1944.
 Legend claims the origins of this former name originate from a deer hunt when an animal fell off a cliff and perished.
 Reh-fall means deer fall in the German language.
 Several historians debate this theory and believe that this old name is more likely to have derived from the old Estonian county called Revalia.

 Tallinn Old Town

-Every traveller will enjoy a fascinating walk through the beautiful streets of Tallinn Old Town surrounded by amazing architecture.
+Every traveller will enjoy a fascinating walk through the beautiful streets of Tallinn Old Town, surrounded by amazing architecture.

 Distance from Helsinki to Tallinn

-The travel distance from Helsinki to Tallinn by sea is only 80 kilometres.
+The distance from Helsinki to Tallinn by sea is only 80 kilometres.
 Depending on which Tallinn ferry you take, you will reach the Port of Tallinn only in 2-3 hours.
 Seven ferries sail every day between Helsinki and Tallinn. m/s MyStar and m/s Megastar are a few of them.
 They bring thousands of passengers from Helsinki to Tallinn and vice versa.

 Get familiar with Helsinki by visiting Guide to Helsinki.